zagui440s/personalCP/week-01/day1/README.md

 3. The **Shell**.
 So named because it wraps the kernel.
 This is how you interact with the underlying hardware at a level of abstraction that is 'safe' for the average user.
 The shell is a command-line (i.e. text based) interface and set of basic commands and programs that will allow you to do common tasks a computer user cares to accomplish.
 This is the layer we will focus on most of this lecture.
 But finally of course there is the last layer of ...

 4. **Applications**.
 No OS would be complete without the ability to run arbitrary applications.
 The command 'python' is itself an application, one that can read and execute text documents that follow the Python programming syntax.
 An application is any program that isn't essential to the OS and therefore isn't built directly into the shell, but a modern shell generally provides an interface for downloading and running such applications.

+Extending the car analogy we could say the 4 layers of a car are:
+1. Hardware - the physical body of the car
+2. Kernel - the engine and other essential pieces that the average user cannot work with/repair themselves
+3. Shell - the steering wheel and gear shaft, how a normal user (who knows how to drive a car) interacts with the complex machine under-the-hood
+4. Applications - the GPS or radio, not essential to the car, swappable with other similar products, but extends the car's functionality beyond it's out-of-the-box capabilities.

 #### Files and Folders